 Especially if you have a profound hearing loss, the large dynamic range of music is a challenge.
-For Roger, even with headphones, it’s still hard to hear soft passages.
-If he can, “the loud ones will probably be much too loud.”
-With his hearing aids, they’d be so loud “you’d be evicted from your apartment,” he adds.
-Music lovers sometimes turn the volume up so high on their headphones they risk more damage, notes audiologist Ruth Reisman, of Northwell Health Lenox Hill in Manhattan.
+Music lovers who are hearing aid users sometimes turn the volume up so high on their headphones they risk more damage, notes audiologist Ruth Reisman, of Northwell Health Lenox Hill in Manhattan.

 In the past, hearing aids couldn’t handle those larger ranges without distortions.
 But they have become much better at processing music in recent years.
-A conversation with your audiologist about other hearing devices also could make a big difference.
+A conversation with your hearing instrument specialist or audiologist about a custom hearing aid program or assistive listening devices could make a big difference.
 Don’t wait to be asked: You may need to bring up the subject yourself, one survey suggests.

 Musicians: Talk to your audiologist about problems

-Musicians may sometimes miss hearing loss when they listen to music because they are recreating it in their heads, much as Beethoven did when he was deaf, observes audiologist Ruth Reisman, of Northwell Health Lenox Hill in Manhattan.
+Musicians may sometimes miss hearing loss when they listen to music because they are recreating it in their heads, much as Beethoven did when he was deaf, observed audiologist Ruth Reisman.
 "It is like a sixth sense," she says.

 If you are a performer—singing or playing a musical instrument—hearing aids can alter the sound of your own voice or instrument, an effect called “occlusion.”
 Sometimes wearing one aid rather than two can solve the problem.
 You might need a more open ear piece or a hollow earmold, or it might help to lower the low frequency amplifications, Reisman says.

-Tell your audiologist if you have tinnitus, for tips on how to manage it.
+Tell your hearing care provider if you have tinnitus, for tips on how to manage it.

 Other assistive listening devices can help

 This is where you’ll get the most help now, Chasin says.
-Note that your audiologist may make it possible for you to test out assistive listening devices before making a commitment.
+Note that your hearing care provider may make it possible for you to test out assistive listening devices before making a commitment.

 Amplified headphones can deliver signals more loudly than standard headphones do.
 A separate headphone “equalizer” allows you to boost low, mid and high frequencies to suit yourself.